BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 | Jigglypuff    | 25       |
 | **Girafarig** | 8        |

-On the right side, two tiles right and three tiles above the rock smash is a hidden *Red Shard.* A rock smash above hides a *Heart Scale* in the left side of a red tree.
-On the left, above the stage thing, in the middle of a red tree is another *Red Shard.*
+On the right side, two tiles right and three tiles above the rock smash is a hidden *Red Shard*.
+A rock smash above hides a *Heart Scale* in the left side of a red tree.
+On the left, above the stage thing, in the middle of a red tree is another *Red Shard*.

 Once you're ready, talk to the spirit of Keta.
-He will give you the *Soul Stone.* Then exit and watch the scene and fast travel back to Sheridan.
+He will give you the *Soul Stone*.
+Then exit and watch the scene and fast travel back to Sheridan.

 Returning to the inn in Sheridan you'll be given $8000 for saving the guy.